juchong/racecar_ws/README.md

 **5. On your board, clone the forked repos and then run the project.**

-1. $ cd ..
-2. git submodule foreach git checkout master
-3. $ cd gitInstallScripts
+1. $ cd gitInstallScripts
-4. $ ./tempForkedRepoInstall.sh
+2. $ ./dependencies.sh

+**6. To run the project**
-5. $ ./start.sh
+1. $ ./start.sh

-###### Note: You should only have to install once.
-If your install is complete, you will only need to run ./start.sh to run the script.

 If ./start script doesn't work,
 - $ cd racecar_ws/src
 - $ catkin_make
 - $ source devel/setup.bash